 How It Works:

 The Facebook Fishing Formula focuses on increasing conversions by leveraging the low hanging fruit.
 Rather than attempting to convert a new cold lead, we instead focus on leads that have already shown interest but not yet progressed to a sale.

-This can be used in a number of ways, our favourite is to help educate and move them through your content funnel towards a purchase, but this can also help with more direct sales methods.
+This can be used in a number of ways, our favorite is to help educate and move them through your content funnel towards a purchase, but this can also help with more direct sales methods.
 The key is to not worry about more traffic but rather, more sales from the traffic you ALREADY have.

 Life will get in the way and the reader doesn’t become a customer or more likely the customer is not far enough in the buyers cycle to make a purchase